openharmony/docs/en/application-dev/reference/apis/js-apis-thermal.md

 # @ohos.thermal (Thermal Management)

-The **thermal** module provides thermal level-related callback and query APIs to obtain the information required for thermal control.
+This module provides thermal level-related callback and query APIs to obtain the information required for thermal control.

 > **NOTE**
 >